teqnickels/ajax_scaffold/magic8ball/README.md

 # Scaffolding for an AJAX demo
 ## The object:
-- enter zip code
+- enter question
 - click a button
-- populate the weather field with data from server for the zip code
+- get a magic 8 ball response via AJAX

 ## To install: